jeremiah-c-leary/vhdl-style-guide/docs/developing/adding_a_rule.rst

        def __init__(self):
            super().__init__([token.architecture_keyword])

-In this case the `token_indent` base rule is used to check the indent of the architecture keyword.
+In this case the :code:`token_indent` base rule is used to check the indent of the architecture keyword.

 Run passing test
 ^^^^^^^^^^^^^^^^